Official DLCAt the time of writing (8/25/2014), Frostfall 2.6 is compatible with all of the Official DLC:

 LtMattMoo's Camping - by LtMattMoo.
 Currently, its campfires will warm you up, but as of Frostfall 2.0, there has been an added emphasis on the importance of shelter and tents.
 Frostfall cannot currently detect when you are inside a Large Hide Tent added by LtMattMoo's Camping.

 Camping Kit of the Northern Ranger - by The Northern Ranger.
 Its campfires should warm you, and since the tents send you to a separate interior space, you should not lose exposure when inside the tent.
-However, unless you have a heat source inside the tent, you will not be able to completely warm up while in the wilds.
+To warm up completely, you will need to "Wait" 2 hours or more.

 There are only two mods that are completely incompatible with Frostfall, to my knowledge.
 This is because they attempt to do the same things and should not be used simultaneously.